laursisask/repo-8/README.md

 ## Usage

-Create a Github token that has read access to packages and add it to your .npmrc, in CI you'll naturally need a token for packages.

 Add @elisasre/cdk-constructs as a dependency of your CDK project and import the desired construct.

 ## Alarm with tags